adarwoo/modbus_relay/docs/user_manual.md

 <br/>Force each coil in a sequence of coils to either On or Off

 > [!WARNING]
-> When reading a relay with inverted command, the value is inverted too

-> [!WARNING]
 > The relays may respond differently based on the relay configuration such as polarity and deboucing.

 ### Detail of the function 05 : Write single coil